George Tuska: The Silver Age

 Tuska's cover of Iron Man #18 (Oct.
 1969) displays a panoply of character faces, as well as both old and new Iron Man armors.

-Near the cancellation of the daily Buck Rogers strip, Tuska again found a freelance home at what was by now Marvel Comics, then in the full breadth of what historians and fans call the Silver Age of Comic Books.
+Near the cancellation of the daily Buck Rogers strip, Tuska again found freelance work at Marvel Comics, then in what historians and fans call the Silver Age of Comic Books.
 "I called [editor-in-chief] Stan [Lee] and he said, 'Come on up', Tuska recalled in the mid-2000s.
 His first Marvel story, a "Tales of the Watcher" feature in Tales of Suspense #58 (Nov.
 1964), included a special introduction by Lee, hailing the return of the Golden Age great.

 Tuska became a Marvel mainstay, penciling and occasionally inking other artists on series as diverse as Ghost Rider, Sub-Mariner, and The X-Men.
 His signature series became Iron Man, on which he enjoyed a nearly 10-year, sometimes briefly interrupted, run from issue #5 (Sept.
 1968) to #106 (Jan.
 1978).
 He and writer Archie Goodwin created the Controller as an antagonist in Iron Man #12 (April 1969).

 Comics historian Les Daniels noted that when Goodwin, Tuska and inker Billy Graham launched Luke Cage, Hero for Hire in 1972, "it was the first Marvel comic to take its title from a black character."
 Shanna the She-Devil was created by Carole Seuling, Steve Gerber, and Tuska in the eponymous first issue of that character's own series.
 He was one of the artists on the licensed movie tie-in series Planet of the Apes.
 Due to Marvel not having the likeness rights for Charlton Heston, the star of the film, one of the lawyers at 20th Century Fox insisted on changes to Tuska's art.
 Editor Roy Thomas believed that Tuska "just made a handsome looking guy, but it didn't look like Heston ... you can't argue.
 If somebody says it looks like Charlton Heston and they're worried he's gonna sue, you can't say 'no' because they just weren't going to give the approval."